 Poet Stephanie Rogers: Because the poem deals so explicitly with the moon, I thought the moon may show up in the artwork.
 And yes, the way the artist imagines the speaker of the poem as part of the moon in a way—that really grabbed me and made me think about the similarities of what characteristics we attribute to the moon (as powerful, for instance), and how the speaker may share those traits.

 Did anything shift for you or come into new light once you saw the poem and art together on the page?

-Artist Millian Giang Pham: When first reading and rereading the poem, I thought it was mostly about body image.
+Artist Millian Pham Lien Giang: When first reading and rereading the poem, I thought it was mostly about body image.
 But after much reflection before, during, and after making the artwork, and then seeing the pairing of art and poetry on this broadside, it’s more than just about body image.
 It’s about self-image and the self’s relation to all these outside forces.